Conservation Park, Driftway, Scituate, MA, USA

 Habitats and Wildlife

 The woodland here is relatively new.
-It began growing after sand & gravel mining operations ceased in 1963, after a dramatic fire.
+It began growing after a 1963 fire resulted in the cessation of sand & gravel mining operations.
 In the sandy areas, look for beach heather, little bluestem grass, and bayberry.
 The forest itself is home to high bush blueberry, pussy willow, and arrowwood.
 Trees include red cedar, American holly, black cherry, crabapple, oak, pine, red maple, and quaking aspen.
 Watch out for poison ivy!
 The salt marsh is made up primarily of black grass and spike grass, with some sea lavender, goldenrod, and glasswort.

 Historic Site: No